-We have a script that will upgrade all of the components in BYFN as well as enable capabilities.
+Our scripts will upgrade all of the components in BYFN as well as enable any capabilities that are needed.
 If you are running a production network, or are an administrator of some part of a network, this script can serve as a template for performing your own upgrades.